maggisk/sqling/README.md

 # SqLing

-## Typescript type generator for your postgres sql queries
+## Validate your postgres queries at compile time and generate typescript types for parameters and return values

 ### Why?

-Sql is nice.
+Postgres is nice.
 Types are nice.
+Sql isn't so bad either

-It gives you a huge confidence boost to validate all your queries at compile time and have types for everything interacting with the database to avoid mistakes.
+It improves you confidence in your code alot to validate all your queries at compile time and have types for everything interacting with the database to avoid mistakes.

 ### How?

-`yarn add sqling` or `npm install sqling`
+`yarn add sqling` or `npm install sqling` (TODO: not actually published to npm yet :)

-You also need ts-node for development only
+You also need ts-node (for development only)

 `yarn add ts-node -D` or `npm install ts-node --save-dev`